 Everyday gives me the opportunity to be amazed about the deep connection between our mind, our emotions and our body.
-We often tend to think that we are very rational beings, that we are not that affected by what’s going on outside.
-However, we do know that neglecting to notice those precious signals our body sends us might cause some harm eventually.
+We often tend to think we’re very rational beings, not that affected by what’s going on outside.
+However, we do know neglecting to notice those precious signals our body sends us might cause some harm eventually.
 This is why yoga is so precious to me, as it gives me every other day the chance to acknowledge how I feel and my reaction to life events.

 Which brings me back to the present.
 For most of us, fall is a time of change.
 As temperature goes down, our activity level often goes up.
 Through this creative chaos brought by the change of the season and the promise of all the interesting knowledge to be learned with the back-to-school, I often find myself on the fly.

-And even without thinking about it much, I find myself upside down.
+And even without thinking much about it, upside down.
 Literally.
-In those chaotic times, shoulderstand is the posture that I take instinctively to bring stability back into my life.
+In those chaotic times, shoulder stand is the posture I take instinctively to bring stability back into my life.

 How to get into the pose

-Then how do you set up to get into Shoulderstand?
+Then how do you set up to get into shoulder stand?
 Here again, you have to choose the variation that works for you.
-When not practiced safely, shoulderstand might created some neck overstretching, which could come along with some pain, and we never ever want pain to be part of the game.
-We practice inversions to help us relieve some of the effects gravity has on us, we practice inversions for the benefits they bring to us, so be careful about not putting too much pressure in the neck area.
+When not practiced safely, shoulder stand might create some neck overstretching, which could come along with some pain, and we never ever want pain to be part of the game.
+We practice inversions to help us relieve some of the effects gravity has on us, for the benefits they bring to us, so be careful about not putting too much pressure in the neck area.

 To avoid that overload in the neck area, some teachers recommend using a variety of props (folded blankets, strap, chair) to practice the pose.
 Here’s how to get into Supported Salamba Sarvangasana if you choose to practice with props, which I do recommend at the beginning to help us get the right alignment.
-However, always remember that you are your very own best teacher, and that if practicing without props is what feels right for you, go ahead.
+However, always remember : you’re your very own best teacher.
+If practicing without props is what feels right for you, go ahead.
 My only advice is always to practice safely.

-You will need two to three blankets (maybe more, maybe less, depending on the opening of your shoulders: usually the more you are open, the less you will need blankets, but that is very personal) and one strap.
+You’ll need two to three blankets (maybe more, maybe less, depending on the opening of your shoulders: usually the more open you are, the less blankets you’ll need, but that’s very personal) and one strap.

 - Make a strap in the loop and adjust the length in order for it to go from one inner armpit to the other.

-- Properly fold your blankets so that they take about the tier of your mat and will be able to support you the length that goes from your shoulders to your hips.
-Stack them one on top of the other, with the proper fold on the side where you will put your head, leaving a small gap between each on the proper folded-side so that they stack not exactly over each other.
+- Properly fold your blankets so they take about the tier of your mat and will be able to support you, about the length that goes from your shoulders to your hips.
+Stack them one on top of the other, with the proper fold on the side where you’ll put your head, leaving a small gap between each on the proper folded-side so that they stack not exactly over each other.
 You want it to create a smoother line between where your shoulders will be positioned and where your head will lie.

 - Place your blankets approximately at the tier end of your mat, and fold over the end of your sticky mat on top so that your elbows won’t slide.